LordZed400/Queue-Operation/README.md

 # Queue Operations

 Queue operations include Enqueue and Dequeue, where data is inserted into the Queue or Removed from the Queue respectively.
-Queues can be of different types, namely
+Some Queues explored here are
 - Linear Queue
 It has multiple nodes to store data, where one node is linked to its next and previous node and can be traversed.
 - Circular Queue